RhyG/portfolio_site/README.md

 I knew I wanted to create a simple, minimal website with bright but subtle colours and clean lines.
 I also wanted to avoid using things I didn't know, such as javascript, as the concept of authenticity was important to me in the design.
 I wanted users to get an accurate idea of my abilities, and I didn't want to implement anything I wasn't able to explain, update or maintain.

-Here are some examples of websites I took inspiration (and heavily borrowed styling) from.
+Here are some examples of websites I took inspiration (and 'borrowed' styling) from.

 ![Website inspiration](https://raw.githubusercontent.com/RhyG/portfolio_site/master/docs/images/website_inspo.jpg "Website inspiration")